sandralundgren/bootstrap-theme-transparent-navbar/README.md

 bootstrap-themes
 ================

-A repository for my own bootstrap themes
+A repository for my own bootstrap themes, starting with this one: http://sandralundgren.se/template

 ================